sachiinn05/Insurance_claims/README.md

 LLM is used to convert unstructured FNOL text into structured JSON.

-Reason:
+**Why AI?**
 - FNOL documents vary in format
-- Regex fails on real-world text
+- Regex is unreliable for real-world text
 - AI understands context & variations

 Routing decisions remain rule-based for:
-- explainability
+- Explainability
-- compliance
+- Compliance
-- auditability
+- Auditability

 ---